-As with draft REGDOC-2.7.1, Radiation Protection, this document does not clearly distinguish between requirements and guidance.
 In its earlier forms, this document was understood to be non-binding guidance for licensees.
-As currently written, it reads like a mix of a regulation, textbook and guidance document and heightens licensees' concern that some CNSC inspectors may unintentionally use this ambiguity to treat guidance as requirements.
+As currently written, this draft reads like a mix of a regulation, textbook and guidance document; there are now obligations in several "shall" or "must" statements.
+Some CNSC inspectors may unintentionally use this ambiguity to treat guidance as requirements.